istreamdata/orientgo/README.md

 - Update fields on `oschema.ODocument` objects and update them in the DB via `UpdateRecord`.
 - Use the ogonori driver for the golang `database/sql` API, with some cautions (see below).
 - Use it with either document or graph databases.
-- Use it with the OrientDB 2.0.x-2.1.x series.
-OrientDB 1.x is not supported.
+- Supports OrientDB 2.1.x series.
+OrientDB 1.x and 2.0 is not supported.

 Early adopters are welcome to try it out and report any problems found.
 You are also welcome to suggest a more user-friendly API on top of the low-level `obinary` one.